View the full list of fields, first using long-form arguments:

 An important concept is local image versus remote image.

 The ClusterWare database retains the official copy of PXEboot images, which are termed remote images.
-When a compute node boots, it downloads its remote image (as specified in the boot config assigned to that node) from its parent node.
+When a compute node boots, it downloads its remote image (as specified in the boot configuration assigned to that node) from its parent node.

 When a tool such as scyld-modimg